 Let me offer up a couple of examples that hopefully makes this clear.
 It’s important to understand that the medical field depends on metric units (as does most of science, for that matter).
-If healthcare workers talk in metric units and the public at large rely on U.S. customary units there is bound to be confusion and misunderstandings.
-That’s best avoided where your heath is concerned since the consequences could be dire.
+If healthcare workers talk in metric units and the public at large relies on U.S. customary units there is bound to be confusion and misunderstandings.
+That’s best avoided where your health is concerned since the consequences could be dire.

 Metric unit dosing is more precise

 Last year Pediatrics (Official Journal of the American Academy of Pediatrics) published an article called “Unit of Measurement Used and Parent Medication Dosing Errors.”1 One of the article’s bottom lines: